ClayFighter (video game)

-ClayFighter is a fighting game released for the Super NES in November 1993 and later ported to Sega Genesis in June 1994.
-The game is a parody of Street Fighter.
+ClayFighter is a fighting game released for the Super NES in November 1993 and ported to Sega Genesis in 1994.
+The game is a parody of Street Fighter and Mortal Kombat.
 In 2009, the Genesis version was re-released on the Wii Virtual Console.

 Most of the game features a circus theme focused more on humor.
-It features claymation-style graphics that were created by photographing and digitized actual clay models.
+It features claymation-style graphics that were created by photographing and digitizing actual clay models.

-The game was one of the two "clay"-themed game franchises made by Interplay Productions, the second being a platformer released for the SNES titled Claymates.
+The game was one of the two clay-themed game franchises published by Interplay Productions, the second being a platformer released for the SNES titled Claymates.

 In July 2020, Megalopolis Toys made a partnership with Interplay to release a line of 6-inch action figures based on the games.

 Plot

-A meteor made entirely out of clay crash-lands on the grounds of a humble American circus.
+A meteor made entirely out of clay crash-lands in the grounds of a humble American circus.
 The goo from the interstellar object contaminates all of the circus's attractions, transforming them into bizarre caricatures of their former selves, with new superpowers.